Parental Addiction and Child Custody

 While each case is different, parents in recovery need to show the court that they have successfully completed an alcohol or drug treatment program, provide evidence of successful recovery—typically through drug tests and active participation in rehab treatment aftercare programs (which may include the support of recovery specialists and/or peers)—and proof that they can remain drug- and alcohol-free (usually with continued drug testing).10

-Substance use treatment is essential to both the parent and child’s well-being.1 Early identification and treatment of substance abuse leads to more successful outcomes.11 Therefore, for parents in treatment, child welfare, substance-use clinicians, and the court system consistently communicate with each other to monitor the individual’s progress through treatment.11 From there, recommendations regarding custody may be made based on the parent’s recovery.11
+Substance use treatment is essential to both the parent and child’s well-being.1 Early identification and treatment of substance use disorder leads to more successful outcomes.11 Therefore, for parents in treatment, child welfare, substance-use clinicians, and the court system consistently communicate with each other to monitor the individual’s progress through treatment.11 From there, recommendations regarding custody may be made based on the parent’s recovery.11

 Can a DUI Affect Custody?